lizzyclopez/lizzy-lopez-dev-profile/README.md

 ### 👩‍💻 About Me
 I’m a passionate Full Stack Software Engineer with 27 years experience in application development, database management, and automation.
-I specialize in building data-driven solutions using **Visual Studio C#, SQL Server, Power BI, HTML/CSS, JavaScript, VBScript, Python, and GitHub**.
+I specialize in building data-driven solutions using **Visual Studio C#, SQL Server, Power BI, HTML/CSS, JavaScript, VBScript, Python, AWS Cloud Server, and GitHub**.

 I’m currently pursuing a challenging role in **Development, Maintenance, and Support** that offers growth opportunities and a high degree of responsibility.